Saci-Career/saci-admin/frontend/README.md

 This project is a result of a partnership between Escola Profissional Bento de Jesus Caraça and Kuehne+Nagel.
 It was developed by intern students (check the contributors)

 Saci is an application that allows users to evaluate themselves in some knowledges, according to a choosen role.
 Let's suppose we have a company called ACME.
 ACME has as roles: clerks, programmers and managers.
 Each one of these roles has its own levels.
 So a manager can be an entry level manager, a mid level manager, or an advanced manager for example.
-How does an ACME manager know his/her level?
-How does a manager know what he/she needs to do, to get to the next level?
+How does an ACME manager know their level?
+How does a manager know what they need to do, to get to the next level?

 Saci creates a mechanism, where ACME career managers can create roles, knowledges and role levels, allowing ACME workers to assess themselves.
 With this assessment, they can know in what level they are (for their roles) and what they need to do to achieve the next level.